Uncle Ben: House of M

 In the House of M reality, Ben Parker is alive and, like the rest of the world, is aware that Peter Parker is Spider-Man.
 After recovering Peter's journal, with entries detailing that the world is not how it should be, Ben discovers that he is killed shortly after Peter gains his powers.
 He later helps Peter fake his death, photographing Spider-Man apparently hanging himself.

 Marvel Noir

-In the Marvel Noir reality, Ben Parker is a social activist who was murdered by the cannibalistic Vulture, one of the enforcer of crime lord Norman Osborn.
+In the Marvel Noir reality, Ben Parker is a social activist who was murdered by the cannibalistic Vulture, one of the enforcers of Norman Osborn.
 He had previously been a decorated pilot and veteran of World War I, but he did not take pride in his service, believing that no just cause was fought for.
 His nephew Peter dons his old aviator uniform and wields his service revolver during his activities as Spider-Man.

 Spider-Verse

-During the "Spider-Verse" storyline, there are different versions of Uncle Ben that are featured:
+During the "Spider-Verse" storyline, several alternate versions of Uncle Ben appear: